mariocraft987/bark-coding/README.md

-# About
+# About us
 Created by Mariocraft987 and a team of developers, we have Bark.

-Bark is a new programming language made entirely from scratch.
-It will feature special blocks and features that <a href="https://scratch.mit.edu">Scratch</a> doesn't offer. &#128054;
+Bark Coding is a Blockly based coding language. &#128054;
 <hr>

 # Available Jobs